 I've been using natural deodorant for years, should I do another detox?

 It definitely couldn't hurt to give your armpits a rest and reset your body's baseline.
 You might even find that your natural deodorant works better after a quick detox.

-I haven’t experienced any issues with sweating or my deodorant, do I need to detox anyway?
+I haven't experienced any issues with sweating or my deodorant, so do I need to detox anyway?